maths/moodle-qbank_gitsync/doc/createrepo.md

 If Git is being used, the destination directory must be an empty Git repo and the exported questions will be committed to the current branch.

-To export your questions as [YAML difference files](useyaml.md), set `useyaml` flag `-y`.
+To export your STACK questions as [YAML difference files](useyaml.md), set `useyaml` flag `-y`.
 You will need a defaults file.
 You can add a `questiondefaults.yml` to your repo directory or add a file with a different name and supply the name as an argument (`--defaultfile` or `-o`).
 If you do not supply a defaults file, the [default file](../questiondefaults.yml) will be copied to your repo.

 ### Example 1: